necromuralist/rf_explorer_documentation/source/examples/example_1.rst

 7.2 Baud Rate
 ~~~~~~~~~~~~~

-The baud-rate should be 500,000.
-Don't change it unless you know something changed.
+The baud-rate should be 500,000, but if it's not, then you can change it here.

 .. code:: ipython